Control IAM user access to the Amazon Web Services Management Console - Amazon Identity and Access Management

 The Amazon Web Services Management Console

 You create a password for each IAM user who needs access to the Amazon Web Services Management Console.
 Users access the console through your IAM-enabled Amazon Web Services account sign-in page.
 For information about accessing the sign-in page, see How to sign in to Amazon in the Amazon Sign-In User Guide.
-For information about creating passwords, see Managing user passwords in Amazon.
+For information about creating passwords, see User passwords in Amazon.

 You can prevent an IAM user from accessing the Amazon Web Services Management Console by removing their password.
 This prevents them from signing into the Amazon Web Services Management Console using their sign-in credentials.
 It does not change their permissions or prevent them from accessing the console using an assumed role.
 If the user has active access keys, they continue to function and allow access through the Amazon CLI, Tools for Windows PowerShell, Amazon API, or the Amazon Console Mobile Application.